Expand Use of Proven Cancer Prevention and Early Detection Strategies

 ACCSIS is improving colorectal cancer screening, follow-up, and referral for care among populations that have low colorectal cancer screening rates.
 ACCSIS will focus on underserved groups in particular, including racial and ethnic minority populations and people living in rural or difficult-to-reach areas.

-The two-phase projects in this program are designing multilevel interventions that increase colorectal cancer screening and healthcare delivery, as well as scaling up and implementing these multilevel interventions to reduce the burden of colorectal cancer.
+The two-phase projects in this program are designing multilevel interventions to reduce the burden of colorectal cancer.
 The first phase of these projects focuses on pilot studies that demonstrate the feasibility and potential effectiveness of multilevel interventions for increasing colorectal cancer screening and follow-up.
 The second phase involves testing the implementation and impact of the multilevel interventions in target populations with low colorectal cancer screening rates.

 The ACCSIS Coordinating Center provides, collects, and shares resources with ACCSIS centers and the broader research community, and contributes to the evaluation of approaches to increase CRC screening.